nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 ### people debt

 What did the team look like 3 months ago?
 6 months ago?
 9 months ago?
 A chief concern when examining how effective a dev team has evolved over time.
-A distressed organisation can do interesting things in order to manage cash flow and stay afloat while looking to be aquiried.
-If the team compision has shifted significantly in the last while,
+A distressed organisation can do interesting things in order to manage cash flow and stay afloat while looking to be acquired.
+If the team composition has shifted significantly in the last while,

 ### staff disaffection

-However awesome you think your company is, it is not the company that the aquired staff joined and have been part of for the last while.
+However awesome you think your company is, it is not the company that the acquired staff joined and have been part of for the last while.
 Your fight is not their fight and unless you can and until you do create a collective view of the world, it never will be.
 This is something key to understand otherwise you will potentially spend a lot of money and time on this M&A and the a key component of it, the IP in their heads, will walk out of the door.

 ## Dependencies